 However, I must remind you the aim is to make this is a temporary solution to prevent your dog stop tearing apart your house.
 This isn’t a permanent fixture, it’s a way to manage anxiety and make your dog feel safe while they learn how to treat the home.

-How to Choose the Right Crate for Your Dog
+How to Choose the Best Crate for your Dog

 What Size Dog Crate for a Staffy?